justjim1220/MMM-DailySpecials/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/).

 The module is based on the default compliment & MMM-kudos modules.
-MMM-DailySpecials displays 'special out of a set of predefined ones.
+MMM-DailySpecials displays _special_ out of a set of predefined ones.
 Depending on the current day the used special set can be defined.

 ## Screenshots